Architecture and Planning resources

 Workbooks, guides and tutorials

-- FET online library workbook - Introduction to finding information using UWE Bristol Library resources.
+- Study skills for FET - Introduction to finding information using UWE Bristol Library resources.

-- Foundation library online workbook - Introduction to finding information using UWE Bristol Library resources for students studying on a foundation course or foundation year.
+- Study skills for FET (foundation) workbook - Introduction to finding information using UWE Bristol Library resources for students studying on a foundation course or foundation year.

 - FET dissertation and project support workbook - Find information and resources to help you develop the information skills you need to carry out your dissertation or project.